Everything You Need to Change Your Care Home

 If you’re a self-funder (so you pay for your own care), you’ll want to read through the contract you’ve signed with your current home before making any decisions.

 There may be a notice period and other terms and conditions relating to the cancellation process.
+Some homes have an exit penalty which has to be paid when ending the contract early.
+Members of staff will be on hand to discuss any details you’re unsure about.

-If your care is fully funded or partially funded by your local council, the contract will instead be between the care home and social services.
+If your care is fully or partially funded by your local council, the contract will instead be between the care home and social services.
 In this case, you’ll need to contact your local council to learn the next steps.

 2. Requesting a needs assessment